landbird111/log4net-logdna/README.md

 dotnet run
 ```

 And that's it.
-After doing this, you will see your .NET Core application logs flowing into Loggly.
+After doing this, you will see your .NET Core application logs flowing into Logdna.